AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 > This repository is intended to serve as a supplemental documentation describing the available APIs and usage examples for integrating Asset Selector.
 Before attempting to install or use the Asset Selector, ensure that your organization has been provisioned the access to Asset Selector as part of the Experience Manager Assets as a Cloud Service profile.
 If you have not been provisioned, you cannot integrate or use these components.
 To request provisioning, your program admin should raise a support ticket marked as P2 from Admin Console and include the following information:
 >
 >* Domain names where the integrating application is hosted.
->* After provisioning, your organization will be provided with `imsClientId`, `imsScope`, and a `redirectUrl` corresponding to the environment that you request that are essential for the configuration of Asset Selector.
+>* After provisioning, your organization will be provided with `imsClientId`, `imsScope`, and a `redirectUrl` corresponding to the environments requested that are essential for the configuration of Asset Selector.
 Without those valid properties, you cannot run the installation steps.

 ## Installation {#installation}